 Ingredients

-- 150 grams milk chocolate - chopped
+- 150 grams milk chocolate - broken into smaller pieces

-- 3 teaspoons instant coffee granules - or instant espresso granules
+- 3 teaspoons instant coffee granules - or instant espresso granules for a stronger coffee flavour

 Instructions